ChristianOrr/sequential-ft-transformer/CONTRIBUTING.md

 Ready to contribute?
 Here's how to set up `sequential_ft_transformer` for local development.

 1. Download a copy of `sequential_ft_transformer` locally.
-2. Install `sequential_ft_transformer` using `poetry`:
+2. Install pipx.

+  - For Ubuntu 23.04 or above:
       ```console
+      $ sudo apt update
+      $ sudo apt install pipx
+      $ pipx ensurepath
+      ```

+  - For Ubuntu 22.04 or below:
+      ```console
+      $ python3 -m pip install --user pipx
+      $ python3 -m pipx ensurepath
+      ```

+3. Install the poetry package:
+    ```console
+    $ pipx install poetry
+    ```
+4. Install `sequential_ft_transformer` using `poetry`:

+    ```console
     $ poetry install
     ```

-3. Use `git` (or similar) to create a branch for local development and make your changes:
+5. Use `git` (or similar) to create a branch for local development and make your changes:

     ```console
     $ git checkout -b name-of-your-bugfix-or-feature
     ```

-4. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.
+6. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.

-5. Commit your changes and open a pull request.
+7. Commit your changes and open a pull request.

 ## Pull Request Guidelines